 If you or a loved one is facing a third-degree felony because you were accused of failing to register on the sex offender registry list, help is just a phone call away.
 Hager & Schwartz is an award-winning law firm that can help you defend your rights against accusations of criminal activity.
 Our firm understands that mistakes happen, and we can help tell your side of the story.

-Call (954) 840-8713 now for a free consultation concerning your sex offender registration case.
+Call (954) 840-8713 now for an immediate consultation concerning your sex offender registration case.